waker-he/cs-learning-notes/cpp/c++20/coroutines/coroutine_components.md

     <img src="./coro_components.png">
 </p> -->

+When it is said that C++ coroutines are not tied to any particular runtime, it means that the C++ standard specifies the syntax and semantics of coroutines but does not prescribe how they should be scheduled, executed, or integrated with the rest of the system.
+This is unlike languages such as JavaScript (with its event loop model) or C# and Python (which have built-in support for async/await patterns tightly integrated with their runtime environments).

+In C++, the coroutine support is designed to be low-level and flexible, allowing library authors and application developers to build their abstractions on top of it.
+This design choice gives C++ programmers the freedom to implement coroutines in a way that best fits their application's architecture, performance requirements, and existing libraries/frameworks.

 ## Keywords

 - a function is coroutine if it contains any coroutine keywords: `co_await`, `co_yield`, `co_return`